 The Egawa Incident and Shocking Trade

-Shigeru Kobayashi was born in 1952 in Tottori and was the Yomiuri Giants' ace.
-After the 1978 season, the 'Egawa Incident' surrounding Suguru Egawa's Giants entry forced Kobayashi into a trade to the Hanshin Tigers against his will.
+Shigeru Kobayashi was born in 1952 in Tottori and was a key pitcher for the Yomiuri Giants.
+After the 1978 season, the 'Egawa Incident' surrounding Suguru Egawa's Yomiuri entry forced Kobayashi into a trade to the Hanshin Tigers against his will.
 He tearfully faced the press conference.
 The incident remains one of NPB's greatest scandals.
-In January 1979, Kobayashi was traded to Hanshin following Egawa's Giants entry.
-Having won 18 games as Giants' ace the previous year, the trade shocked baseball.
+In January 1979, Kobayashi was traded to Hanshin following Egawa's Yomiuri entry.
+Having won 18 games for the Yomiuri the previous year, the trade shocked baseball.
 He tearfully accepted.

 22 Revenge Wins at Hanshin

 In 1979, Kobayashi posted a stunning 22-9 record with a 2.89 ERA.
-Against his former team the Giants, he went 8-0, a streak remembered as the 'Revenge 8.'
-His pitching against the Giants burned with extraordinary fighting spirit.
+Against his former team the Yomiuri, he went 8-0, a streak remembered as the 'Revenge 8.'
+His pitching against the Yomiuri burned with extraordinary fighting spirit.
 He won the most wins title that year.
 In his 1979 Hanshin debut, Kobayashi went 22-9.
-He was 8-0 against the Giants specifically, earning the revenge 22 wins legend and the Sawamura Award.
+He was 8-0 against the Yomiuri specifically, earning the revenge 22 wins legend and the Sawamura Award.

 Too-Brief Hanshin Tenure